Frequently Asked Questions

-Huntington University has submitted the Step 2 Candidacy Application.
-The University will hear back from the accreditors in April 2014 regarding the ability to admit OTD students.
+In April 2014, ACOTE granted Huntington University candidacy status.
+As a result, the institution may admit students into the Occupational Therapy Doctoral Program according to the approved timeline (August 2014) and may proceed to the Initial Review step of the accreditation process.
 You will have an opportunity to have this further explained to you by phone or in person during an onsite visit.
 Dr. Ruth Ford, the OTD Program Director, is obligated to provide you with current and accurate information.
 You also may read the official letter from ACOTE.

 Resources from AOTA that address general questions about OT

 Why should I consider becoming an occupational therapist?
 (PDF)

 Why should I choose a career in occupational therapy?
 (PDF)